Paul Barry: Australian television

+Writing

+In 1991, Barry wrote the book The Rise and Fall of Alan Bond.
 In 2001, Barry published a book, Going for Broke – How Alan Bond Got Away with It.
-For the next two years he wrote for The Sydney Morning Herald, winning an additional Walkley Award exposing a tax scam involving prominent barristers in Sydney.
+For the next two years he wrote for The Sydney Morning Herald, winning an additional Walkley Award for exposing a tax scam involving prominent barristers in Sydney.
 He has served as a Walkley Award judge and on a past Walkley advisory board.
 He also wrote a book Rich Kids, documenting the collapse of One.Tel.
-In 2004 he moved to the Nine Network to work as an investigative reporter for 60 Minutes.
-In February 2011, Alan Bond published a rebuttal of an article written by Barry in December 2010 about Bond's investment in Global Diamond Resources Plc.

-Warne biography

 In 2006, Barry released a biography on Australian cricketer Shane Warne, called Spun Out.
-Extracts of the book were published in The Age's Good Weekend magazine, and some of the content was controversial.
+Extracts of the book were published in The Age's Good Weekend magazine.
+Some of the content of the biography was criticised by Warne's ex-wife, Simone Callahan, as inaccurate.

-Publishing

 During October 2009, Barry was the subject of criticism from Australian business identities for his 2009 unauthorised biography of media and gambling mogul James Packer.
-The book details relations between the younger Packer and his father Kerry, citing anonymous sources as stating the pair had a difficult relationship, and that James was "relieved" by his father's death.
-Business leaders and friends of the Packers including former Nine Network CEO Eddie McGuire and mining tycoon Andrew Forrest defended James Packer.
+The book details relations between the younger Packer and his father, citing anonymous sources as stating the pair had a difficult relationship and that Packer was "relieved" by his father's death.
+Business leaders and friends of the Packer family including former Nine Network CEO Eddie McGuire and mining tycoon Andrew Forrest defended Packer.
 Upon launching the book, Barry dismissed the criticism, calling the book "fair" and "considered".